Magnets

 How to Insert Magnets

-Use your slicer’s “pause at layer” feature (often called Magnet Pause) to automatically pause the printer when it reaches the magnet cavity.
+Use your slicer’s “pause at layer” feature (often called Magnet Pause) to automatically pause the printer when it completes the magnet cavity and is ready to cover it up.

-3. Add a pause just before that point
+2. Add a pause just before that point, at that layer

 Make sure the magnet is flat and flush.
 You don’t want it to stick up into the next layer.
-Don’t push too hard as to make the buildplate move.
+Don’t push so hard that the build plate shifts.
+If you do, you might end up with a layer line on the outside of your print.

 Polarity Matters!